antcsny/Data-collection-app-V2/README.md

 ### `Data_collector.sub`

-To allow for data collection, please be sure to add the `Data_collector.sub` to the list of running submodules.
-This submodules takes up to **3 minutes** to properly initialize the internal data buffers.
+To allow data collection with system variables, please be sure to add the `Data_collector.sub` to the list of running submodules.
+This submodules takes up to **1 minute** to properly initialize the first values of the internal data buffers.

 This progam can be found in [`robot/KRL/`](./robot/KRL).